uptactics/taxjar-magento-extension/README.md

-# TaxJar - Sales Tax Automation
+# Magento Sales Tax Extension by TaxJar

-Sales Tax rate setup and automated updates.
+Simplify your sales tax with live checkout calculations and zip-based backup rates from [TaxJar](http://www.taxjar.com).
+To get started, check out our [extension guide](http://www.taxjar.com/guides/integrations/magento/).

 ## Development

-Plugin is setup for local development with modman.
-Read more here https://github.com/colinmollenhour/modman/wiki/Tutorial
+Plugin is setup for local development with [modman](https://github.com/colinmollenhour/modman).
+[Learn more about it here.](https://github.com/colinmollenhour/modman/wiki/Tutorial)